Vikings and Mike Zimmer agree on multiyear contract extension

 “I love these players, this organization.
 The owners have been outstanding to me,” Zimmer said Jan.
 13 at his season-ending news conference.
 “I believe that there will be conversations here in the near future and whatever happens, I’m happy with it.”

-But a deal was not imminent as recently as earlier this week, according to a league source, and there were a few reasons Zimmer’s contract extension could’ve been placed on the back burner.
+But a deal was not imminent as recently as earlier this week, according to a league source, and there were a few reasons Zimmer’s contract extension could have been placed on the back burner.

 Zimmer’s new contract arrives just before the players do, and the coach’s to-do list may be as long as ever this season.

 Seven new starters will be required on offense and defense, with new assistant coaches on both sides of the ball.
-While every NFL team faces unusual challenges this year, Zimmer has the most turnover since his initial Vikings season in 2014.
+While every NFL team faces unusual challenges this year, Zimmer will be dealing with the most roster turnover since his initial Vikings season in 2014.

-The Wilfs may also address general manager Rick Spielman’s contract, which is also entering its final season.
-In the meantime, Spielman is expected to continue working with running back Dalvin Cook’s camp on an extension to prevent a possible holdout.
+The Wilfs might also address General Manager Rick Spielman’s contract, which is also entering its final season.
+In the meantime, Spielman is expected to continue working with running back Dalvin Cook’s representatives on an extension to prevent a possible holdout.

 Cook did not attend a few virtual meetings last month and said he won’t report to camp without a new deal.
 The problem facing Cook is, by NFL rule, he can’t become an unrestricted free agent next spring without reporting to camp on Tuesday.